VCCE/VCC/README.md

 ## VCC - Virtual Color Computer
 ## An emulation of The Tandy Color Computer 3 for Microsoft Windows

-VCC attempts to be an accurate emulation Tandy Color Computer 3 as purchased from a Radio Shack store or Tandy Computer Center in 1986-1992.
+VCC attempts to be an easy to use and accurate emulation Tandy Color Computer 3 as purchased from a Radio Shack store or Tandy Computer Center in 1986-1992.
 For VCC usage see the User Guide at <https://github.com/VCCE/VCC/wiki>.
 Also in the wiki are release notes and additional documents.
-The most recent version of VCC is 2.1.9.0.
-Online documentation may reflect some features not available on earlier versions.
+Online documentation may reflect some features not available on earlier versions or that are pre-release.

 The Color Computer 3 or the "Coco 3" was the final iteration of a series of computers starting with the "TRS-80 Color Computer" in 1980 with 4k of RAM, Color BASIC, and expansion slot for Game & Software Cartridges.
 Programs could be run from cassette tape.
 Eventually the memory was expanded from 4k to 16k which allowed the use of Extended Color BASIC.
 Also released by Tandy was the Disk Drive unit for 5.25' Floppy disks, which allowed the use of Disk Exteneded Color Basic.
 This, along with 64k of memory, allowed it to run Microware's "OS-9 Level 1."
 Several motherboard revisions were released before Tandy upgraded to a new design with a smaller footprint and more modern circuitry.
 This machine was the "Tandy Color Computer 2" or "Coco 2".
 This went through several revisions and came in 16k Color BASIC and 64k Extended Color BASIC models.
 Finally in 1986 Tandy released the final model, the "Tandy Color Computer 3" or "Coco 3" with 128k of memory, expandable to 512k, and "Super Extended Color BASIC" with expanded high resolution graphics with up to 16 colors from a palette of 64 colors.